 I see this product in a lot of recipes these days.
 It's a deactivated form of yeast, and it is used because it has a cheesy, nutty flavor.
 Often recipes for casein-free dairy alternatives are cashew-based and have nutritional yeast as part of the recipe.

 Unfortunately, our son has a slight reaction to cashews.
 The reaction is very subtle and results in tingling in the back of his throat.
 To be honest, I thought it was in his head when he first mentioned it to me.
 But I finally looked it up and discovered that the “tingling in back of the throat” is a real phenomenon and is a sign of a slight allergy to certain foods.
 Thus, no cashew-based cheese sauce for us.

-There is a good chance you can find Bob’s Red Mill in your local grocery store, because they are pretty well known.
+There is a good chance you can find Bob's Red Mill in your local grocery store, because they are well known.
 We are blessed to have the Mill only about 20 miles away.
 In fact, we recently went to his 90th birthday party celebration!

-I highly recommend Bob’s Red Mill products (Not an affiliate).
+I highly recommend Bob's Red Mill products (Not an affiliate).
 They have a separate dedicated gluten-free facility to avoid cross contamination.
-And this is just one reason why I love them!
+And this is just one reason I love them!

 Bob's products are also available through Amazon here.

-By the way, if you are considering a gluten-free, casein-free elimination trial, and you aren’t already a subscriber.
+If you are considering a gluten-free, casein-free elimination trial, and you aren't already a subscriber.
 Click here to access the subscriber only freebies page.